1000kit/docker-artifactory/README.md

 # docker-artifactory
-run artifactory server for EAP installation
+run artifactory server for development no additional repositories added